Tabby Tindell

-Tabitha Michelle Tindell (born August 25, 1995) is an American soccer player who plays as a forward for BK Häcken of the Swedish Damallsvenskan.
+Tabitha Michelle Tindell (born August 25, 1995) is an American professional soccer player who plays as a midfielder for Damallsvenskan club BK Häcken.
+She previously played for IFK Kalmar in the Elitettan and Kristianstad in the Damallsvenskan.
+She played college soccer for the Florida Gulf Coast Eagles, setting multiple program records.

-Youth career
+Early life

 Tindell attended Trinity High School in Ocala, Florida, where she played girls' soccer.
 She scored 160 career goals and 80 career assists, including a 44-goal/40-assist campaign in her sophomore season that led all high school players in the United States in points.
 Trinity won the Florida High School Athletic Association 2A State Championship in 2013, the program's first, with Tindell scoring 52 goals and 30 assists on the season and hat-tricks in four of five playoff matches, including the championship match.

 College career

 Tindell joined Florida Gulf Coast University in 2013 and played for the Florida Gulf Coast Eagles women's soccer team.
 As a freshman she set a single-season university record with 15 goals scored, then broke the record in the following season with 20, in which she also became the program's all-time leading goalscorer.
 Her 8th-second goal against Lipscomb on October 12, 2014, was one of the fastest from kickoff in NCAA history.

 She finished her career as the Eagles' all-time leading scorer with 66 goals and 162 points, both of which set university and ASUN Conference records.
 She scored 31 career game-winning goals, the second-most in NCAA history, and became the program's only two-time All-American after being named in 2014 (second team) and 2016 (third team).
 The ASUN Conference named her its women's soccer player of the year in 2014, 2015, and 2016.